+The RERC must conduct advanced engineering research and development activities that contribute to improved outcomes for children with orthopedic disabilities.
 Applicants under the priority in this notice are required to specify in their proposal the following:

 - 1. The NIDILRR outcome domain or domains to be addressed. - 2.
-The target population or populations of people with disabilities. - 3.
-The technological devices, products, or built environments to be produced. - 4.
-The benefits of those devices, products, or built environments to people with disabilities. - 5.
-The means of testing and evaluating the devices, products, or built environments to be produced. - 6.
-The way that people with disabilities will be included as part of proposed research and development teams, and the way that their input will be incorporated into research and development activities.
+The target population or populations of children with orthopedic disabilities. - 3.
+The technological and informational products to be produced. - 4.
+The benefits of those products to children with orthopedic disabilities. - 5.
+The means of testing and evaluating the products to be produced. - 6.
+The way input of children with orthopedic disabilities and other stakeholders will be sought and incorporated into research and development activities.